tonethar/IGME-230-Fall-2018/projects/project-2.md

         - try to use an API that supports *CORS* (Cross-origin resource sharing) - if the API says **NO** in the **CORS** column then it will definitely **NOT work** for this project
         - **DO NOT** use any API that requires *OAuth* authentication
         - if an API requires an API Key, be sure that there is a "free tier", and that the API does not have a short trial period
-    - You may also use an API from this list if you wish (although these have not been as extensively curated):
+    - You may optionally utilize an API from this list (although these have not been as extensively curated):
       - https://github.com/abhishekbanthia/Public-APIs
     - Here are the "Blacklisted" APIs that you **MAY NOT** use for this project:
       - Any API from GIPHY - https://developers.giphy.com/docs/